FAQ for New Students

 - Where is the nearest Federal Depository Library?

-- Is UMKC a member of the Inter-university Consortium for Political and Social Research (ICPSR)?
+- Is UMKC a member of any research consortia?

-The UMKC University Libraries operate in three sites: the Miller Nichols Library, the main library on the Volker campus; and two locations on the Hospital Hill campus: the Health Sciences Library and the Dental Library.
-The School of Law maintains the Leon E. Bloch Law Library.
-The Libraries provide information and research services, library instruction, checkout of library materials, reserve services and access to online resources.
-The nearby Linda Hall Library of Science, Engineering & Technology (http://www.lhl.lib.mo.us/) is a private, independently-funded research library for science, engineering, and technology.
+UMKC hosts four libraries.
+Miller Nichols Library is the general library on the Volker campus, and there are two locations on the Health Sciences campus: the Health Sciences Library and the Dental Library.
+The Leon E. Bloch Law Library is maintained by the UMKC School of Law and is located in the Law School building.
+The Libraries provide information and research services, library instruction, checkout of library materials, reserve services, and access to online resources.
+The nearby Linda Hall Library is a private research library featuring science, engineering, and technology.